This is the town that rubber built.

 The rubber industry pretty much grew the town, which in 1881 was named after the man who grew it.
 Streets were laid out, housing was built, and people came from all over to work in the rubber mill.
 A railroad line was built in 1871, which helped attract many other businesses and helped grow the town — but rubber ruled for over a century.

-The rubber industry is long gone now, due to a spectacular fire in 1957, and the railroad station today houses the Butler Museum, which features a large collection of rubber memorabilia as well as several rooms well-stocked with area memorabilia.
+The rubber industry is long gone now, due to a spectacular fire in 1957, and the railroad station today houses the Butler Museum, which features a large collection of rubber memorabilia as well as several rooms very well stocked with area memorabilia.

 By the way, Richard Butler has a connection to the Statue of Liberty.
 More on that down the line in the blog.